liftoffio/athena-jdbc-driver/README.md

     brew install maven
 or

     apt install maven

-Then check that ~/.m2/settings.xml exists and add a `server` entry for Clojars containing your account username and password.
+Then check that `~/.m2/settings.xml` exists and add a `server` entry for `clojars` containing your account username and password.

-Example:
+Example `settings.xml`:
 ```xml
 <settings>
   <servers>